 Du Toit holds a B. Compt, Hons degree, CA(SA) and Securities & Investment Institute certificate in Corporate Finance.
 He has over 16 years’ experience as a corporate finance professional gained across Europe, Africa and North America and is a strong relationship builder which supports his ability to originate and execute deals.

-Prior to joining Tongaat Hulett Developments, he was Vice President (Corporate Finance) at Erin Energy.
+Prior to joining Tongaat Hulett Property, he was Vice President (Corporate Finance) at Erin Energy.
 He also worked in investment banking at Macquarie Capital.

 Du Toit says that prior experience has taught him the importance of building a strong platform in the marketplace.